Canterbury, Folkestone, Ashford

 - In football, mixing players from different teams has created new friendships and positive relationships with their others.

 - One young person with mental health issues, joined the football sessions and has since been able to access Strengthening Minds support in Ashford.
-(Strengthening Minds is another Tackling Inequalities Funding project which Kent Sport were able to join up).
+(Strengthening Minds is another Tackling Inequalities Funding project which Active Kent & Medway were able to join up).

 - A young Eritrean runner who joined the running club showed his abilities and has been supported to join specialist training opportunities to develop his talents.